-The present study, combined with the recent data by Zaragoza and co-workers (45), confirms that the C. neoformans capsule contains heterogeneous microenvironments despite a relatively homogenous appearance when visualized by India ink suspension and light microscopy.
-Our results establish that WGA-staining molecules associated with the cell wall also project into the capsule.
+The results of the present study, combined with the recent data of Zaragoza and coworkers (45), confirm that the C. neoformans capsule contains heterogeneous microenvironments despite a relatively homogenous appearance when visualized by India ink suspension and light microscopy.
+Our results establish that WGA staining molecules associated with the cell wall also project into the capsule.
 Furthermore, our results, in combination with the earlier report of India ink channels at equatorial locations in the capsule (45), imply that C. neoformans cells have a distinct geometry.
-If one considers the India ink channels to be at the equator of the cell, the WGA staining areas would then be at the cellular poles, such that the India ink-filled channels are at approximately right angles to the location of nascent buds.
-The mechanisms by which this cellular geometry and polarity are maintained are not understood but our ability to stain for these regions with WGA and India ink provide new tools for the study of capsular architecture.
+If one considers the India ink channels to be at the equator of the cell, the WGA staining areas would then be at the cellular poles, such that the India ink-filled channels are at approximate right angles to the locations of nascent buds.
+The mechanisms by which this cellular geometry and polarity are maintained are not understood, but our ability to stain for these regions with WGA and India ink provides new tools for the study of capsular architecture.

 The lectin WGA has been used extensively in the last three decades as a probe to study surface components of different organisms, including C. neoformans (12).
-The lectin has affinity for sialic acids and β 1,4 GlcNAc oligomers (1, 26, 32).
-On the basis of prior studies we assumed that WGA would recognize sialic acid, which is produced by C. neoformans (37), or chitin, a β 1,4-GlcNAc polymer that interacts very efficiently with the fluorescent dye calcofluor white.
+The lectin has affinity for sialic acids and β -1,4-GlcNAc oligomers (1, 26, 32).
+On the basis of prior studies, we assumed that WGA would recognize sialic acid, which is produced by C. neoformans (37), or chitin, a β -1,4-GlcNAc polymer that interacts very efficiently with the fluorescent dye calcofluor white.
 Our current data, however, show that sialic acids are not the target of the WGA lectin in this fungus.
-Competition assays indicated that the lectin recognizes GlcNAc oligomers at the interface between the capsule and the cell wall, which is compatible with the previously described specificities of WGA and calcofluor (1, 26, 32) and the different cellular sites recognized by these fluorescent probes (Figure 2).
-More importantly, these results suggest that, besides the key roles played by chitosan and chitin in the architecture of the cryptococcal cell wall, chitin-like oligomers can be important structures connecting cell wall to capsular components.
+Competition assays indicated that the lectin recognizes GlcNAc oligomers at the interface between the capsule and the cell wall, which is compatible with the previously described specificities of WGA and calcofluor (1, 26, 32) and the different cellular sites recognized by these fluorescent probes (Fig. 2).
+More importantly, these results suggest that, besides the key roles played by chitosan and chitin in the architecture of the cryptococcal cell wall (2, 3), chitinlike oligomers can be important structures connecting cell wall to capsular components.

 Treatment of C. neoformans cells with chitinase released a substantial amount of GXM and altered the pattern of WGA binding to the fungal cell, with an apparent release of the projected structures together with capsular polysaccharides.
-Interestingly, the cell wall of chitinase-treated cryptococci was uniformly recognized by the lectin, suggesting a preferential affinity for WGA in binding to cell wall structures exposed after partial removal of chitin.
-Our current results and previous studies (1) indicate that, rather than binding to chitin, WGA recognizes β -GlcNAc oligomers.
+Interestingly, the cell wall of chitinase-treated cryptococci was uniformly recognized by the lectin, suggesting a preferential affinity for WGA in binding to cell wall structures exposed after the partial removal of chitin.
+Our current results and those of previous studies (1) indicate that, rather than binding to chitin, WGA recognizes β-GlcNAc oligomers.
 We therefore hypothesize that the uniform profile of lectin binding observed after chitinase treatment is a result of the generation of cell wall chitooligosaccharides after partial enzymatic hydrolysis of chitin, as described in other models (17).
-Based on the fact that GXM was released from the cryptococcal surface after treatment of yeast cells with chitinase, but not peptidase, we believe that WGA is indeed interacting with outer chitin branches or chitin-like structures in C. neoformans.
-By 'chitin-like' structures we refer to C. neoformans components that manifest similar properties to chitin such as GlcNAc composition and susceptibility to chitinases.
-Chitin-like material may include chitosan, the de-acetylated form of chitin.
+Based on the fact that GXM was released from the cryptococcal surface after the treatment of yeast cells with chitinase, but not peptidase, we believe that WGA is indeed interacting with outer chitin branches or chitinlike structures in C. neoformans.
+By "chitinlike" structures, we refer to C. neoformans components that manifest properties similar to those of chitin, such as GlcNAc composition and susceptibility to chitinases.
+Chitinlike material may include chitosan, the deacetylated form of chitin.